HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If I was replacing my boiler tomorrow, I’d want 5-years as an absolute minimum.

-So, if you do choose to buy a Viessmann boiler, make sure it’s installed by someone that’s had official training by the brand.
+The general rule of thumb here is if you do choose to buy a Viessmann boiler, make sure it’s installed by someone that’s had official training by the brand.

 Different Viessmann boilers are designed for different heating setups (LPG, Gas, Oil), but also different sized properties.